dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 the newly-released or on-sale item is.
 These sorts of issues are especially notable for the employer of the author of this report, Shopify.

-Success in a flash sale, unsurprisingly, depend heavily on being able to efficiently serve cached data.
+Success in a flash sale, unsurprisingly, depends heavily on being able to efficiently serve cached data.
 If a cache isn't performing well, the sale won't go well.
 Much of the contention in a flash sale is on the database.
 There are several caching strategies in place that protect requests from hammering the